2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>1f463ec2-3f64-5641-8d60-e02a47c94f27</chapterId>

-Satoshi Nakamoto has created a revolutionary tool that has the ability to change the world as we know it.
+Satoshi Nakamoto has created a revolutionary tool that can change the world as we know it.
 However, it is certain that **it is up to us, bitcoiners, to choose the trajectory we wish to take to build the future**.

-At the same time, the essence of Bitcoin makes it a vast labyrinth, intersecting so many historical, economic, literary, mathematical, computer and cryptographic aspects that it is impossible to cover them all.
+At the same time, the essence of Bitcoin creates a vast labyrinth, intersecting numerous historical, economic, literary, mathematical, computer, and cryptographic aspects that it is impossible to cover comprehensively.
 This constitutes in part its beauty.
-As human beings, we have only a finite amount of time during our lives. **It is by remaining humble and learning from others** that each of us will be able to achieve our goals in understanding Bitcoin.
+As human beings, we have only a finite amount of time during our lives. **It is by remaining humble and learning from others** that each of us can achieve our goals in understanding Bitcoin.

-Global bitcoin communities thus play a key role in building tomorrow's world; communities where bitcoiners can **exchange, build and share**. **together**.
+Global Bitcoin communities thus play a key role in building tomorrow's world, where Bitcoiners can **exchange, build, and share**. **together**.

 As you may have gathered from this course, **creating a Bitcoin community and meeting** requires organization and motivation.
-Obviously, depending on your desires and the time you can devote to it, you will carry out the projects more or less thoroughly.
+Depending on what you want and the time you can devote to it, you will be able to carry out the projects more or less thoroughly.

 However, the goal remains the same: **to ignite the spark for Bitcoin to grow in your city**.

 To summarize the different chapters and sub-chapters of this course, here is **a summary of the "action plan" for creating your Bitcoin community**:

-1) Decide in advance why you want to create a Bitcoin community, for what purposes, where, etc.;
+1) Decide in advance why you want to create a Bitcoin community, for what purposes, where, etc.

-2) Approach the already established communities around you by making contact and/or asking for advice;
+2) Approach the already established communities around you by making contact and/or asking for advice.

 3) Create a unique identity for your community and its location (logo, poster, banner, flyer, etc.)

-4) Create communication channels and social networks such as Telegram, Twitter, NOSTR, Discord.
-Also consider decentralized and/or uncensored channels;
+4) Create communication channels and social networks such as Telegram, Twitter, NOSTR, and Discord.
+Also consider decentralized and/or uncensored channels.

-5) Approach nearby meetings and communities (especially on social media) and get listed on various maps and platforms to gain visibility;
+5) Approach nearby meetings and communities (especially on social media) and get listed on various maps and platforms to gain visibility.

 Once your community's communication channels are sufficiently developed:

-6) Propose a gathering through a survey;
+6) Propose a gathering through a survey.

-7) Think about the goals you want to achieve with this physical event;
+7) Consider the goals you want to achieve through this physical event.

-8) Look for a well-located and cozy place that meets your goals and reserve a table;
+8) Look for a well-located and cozy place that meets your goals and reserve a table.

-9) A week before the event, communicate about it on your networks and communication channels.
-Repeat this two or three days before the crucial date;
+9) A week before the event, communicate about it on your networks and communication channels and repeat this two or three days before the crucial date.

-10) Place your event on suitable platforms and websites, if feasible;
+10) Place your event on suitable platforms and websites, if feasible.

-11) on the day of the meeting, let things happen and move toward others, even if it means gently directing the conversation if necessary;
+11) On the day of the meeting, let things happen and move toward others, even if it means gently directing the conversation if necessary.

 After the event:

-12) Try to retain and engage as many members and participants as possible to return;
+12) Try to retain and engage as many members and participants as possible to return.

 13) Propose simple project ideas and initiatives, and start implementing those that are particularly close to your heart.
-If someone else wants to set up something different, don't hesitate to help out based on the task and desired goal;
+If someone else wants to set up something different, don't hesitate to help out based on the task and desired goal.

 Finally:

-14) Anticipate the future by considering a larger venue for meetings, rules for communication channels, a website, etc;
+14) Anticipate the future by considering a larger venue for meetings, establishing rules for communication channels, and creating a website, among other things.

-15) Start democratizing Bitcoin acceptance in businesses in your city, such as asking if they accept Bitcoin;
+15) Start democratizing Bitcoin acceptance in businesses in your city by asking if they accept Bitcoin.

-16) Decentralize tasks among trusted individuals, as well as rights to your channels and networks;
+16) Decentralize tasks among trusted individuals, as well as rights to your channels and networks.

-17) Promote your community so that more and more people join and engage interested individuals;
+17) Promote your community so that more and more people join and engage interested individuals.

-18) Go even further with projects you like and care about.
+18) Take it a step further with projects you genuinely like and care about.

 In slightly less detail, in a 21-minute video, it looks like this: